 9. Work in Google Docs even when there is no Internet connection

-A big apprehension among those who would like to use a cloud-based service like G Suite instead of Microsoft Office is that, you need to be consistently connected to the Internet to be able to access and work on your documents, slides and even Google Drive.
+A big apprehension among those who would like to use a cloud-based service like Google Workspace (formerly G Suite) instead of Microsoft Office is that, you need to be consistently connected to the Internet to be able to access and work on your documents, slides and even Google Drive.

 It’s a misconception.